-Prevention or amelioration of doxorubicin-induced cardiomyopathy is clearly important because the continued use of doxorubicin is required in cancer therapy.
+Prevention or amelioration of doxorubicin-induced cardiomyopathy is important because the continued use of doxorubicin is required in cancer therapy.
 Dexrazoxane is a bisdioxopiperazine compound that readily enters cells and is subsequently hydrolyzed to form a chelating agent.
 Evidence supports its capacity to mitigate cardiac toxicity in patients treated with doxorubicin.[29,30,31,32,33] Studies suggest that dexrazoxane is safe and does not interfere with chemotherapeutic efficacy.
-There is a single-study experience suggesting that there could be an increase in malignancies when multiple topoisomerase inhibitors are administered in close proximity; other studies, however, do not show increased risk of malignancies.[33,34,35,36] However, at this time, this should not preclude treatment with dexrazoxane.[37,38]
+A single-study experience suggested a possible increase in malignancies when multiple topoisomerase inhibitors are administered in close proximity; other studies do not show an increased risk of malignancies.[33,34,35,36] At this time, however, these findings should not preclude treatment with dexrazoxane.[37,38]

 Two closed Pediatric Oncology Group therapeutic phase III studies for Hodgkin lymphoma (HL) [38,39] measured myocardial toxicity clinically and sequentially over time by echocardiography and electrocardiography, and by determination of levels of cardiac troponin T (cTnT), a protein that is elevated after myocardial damage.[32,40,41,42,43,44] Long-term outcomes for these patients are not yet available.